SQLProvider

 Generate composable queries by using .NET LINQ functions with IQueryable.

-Here an example:
+Here is an example:

-First you have to add .NET LINQ:
+First, you have to add .NET LINQ:

 open System.Linq

-Then you can define a composable query outside the main query
+Then, you can define a composable query outside the main query

 type CustomersEntity = sql.dataContext.``main.CustomersEntity``